-- Transport and building maintenance. - Emergency Planning.
-In 2015/16 the Council set up an employee led "mutual" with Spelthorne BC called "Applied Resilience".
+- Transport and building maintenance. - In 2015/16 the Council set up an employee led "mutual" with Spelthorne BC called "Applied Resilience".
 This has increased both Councils' capacity to respond to civil emergencies such as the severe flooding which impacted on Runnymede significantly in December 2013 to March 2014 and beyond, as well as business continuity.
-This arrangement continued in 2019/20 - Community Services providing a range of community services in partnership with Surrey Heath BC. - Safer Runnymede provides a CCTV service for Spelthorne Borough Council as well as Thorpe Park (a large theme park) and various NHS establishments.
+This arrangement continued in 2020/21 and is set to continue in 2021/22 - Community Services providing a range of community services in partnership with Surrey Heath BC. - Safer Runnymede provides a CCTV service for other Councils as well as Thorpe Park (a large theme park) and various NHS establishments.

 These arrangements enable the Council to receive or provide cost effective services which require specialist skills and knowledge.
-It also provides resilience and business continuity arrangements.
+It also provides resilience and business continuity arrangements